National Museum Belgrade – Serbian 19th Century Painting

 Dimitrije Avramović

-An educated artist, Dimitrije Avramović was rare among the Serbs in the mid-19th century.
+An educated artist, Dimitrije Avramović was rare among Serbs in the mid-19th century.
 Besides painting, his other preoccupations included translating and exploring medieval Serbian heritage.
 He studied foreign languages and also showed interest in literature, philosophy and history.

 He was the first critic to write art reviews and he drew caricatures.
-Just before he completed his studies at the Vienna Academy, he painted his two capital works, which would determine his future and his creative path.
+Just before he completed his studies at the Vienna Academy, he painted his two capital works, which would determine his future and creative path.

 The death of Lukijan Mušicki, Bishop of Gornji Karlovac and the greatest classicist poet, inspired him to paint an allegorical composition which is a superb example of Nazarene painting in Serbian art – “The Apotheosis of Lukijan Mušicki”.